Arcana 🔮📚 Tutorial

 10. Query Expansion

-Query expansion improves search results by adding synonyms and related terms to your search queries.
-This is useful when users search with abbreviations (e.g., “ML” instead of “machine learning”).
+Query expansion adds synonyms and related terms to your query, which helps when users search with abbreviations (e.g., “ML” instead of “machine learning”).

 How It Works

-The Agent.expand/2 step uses an LLM to analyze your query and add related terms:
+The Pipeline.expand/2 step uses an LLM to analyze your query and add related terms:

 Original: "ML models"